Special Strength: Inspires hope through knowledge

 Focus: Custom financial solutions and divorce support with special emphasis in collaborative divorce

-Interests: Advising women in transition, spending time with husband, Deon, young son, Dillon, and adult child Devon; motorcycle trips, adventure travel, escaping to their vacation home in Siesta Key, Florida for reading and relaxation.
+Interests: Advising women in transition, spending time with husband, Deon, young son, Dillon, and adult child Devon; motorcycle trips, adventure travel, escaping to their cabin up north for reading and relaxation.

 Her Colleagues Say: “Amy can’t get enough on her plate.
 We’re ready for a team intervention to get her a hobby besides the business.”